Heroku vs Red Hat OpenShift comparison

 Buyer's Guide

-Find out what your peers are saying about Heroku vs. OpenShift and other solutions.
-Updated: March 2024.
+Find out what your peers are saying about Heroku vs. Red Hat OpenShift and other solutions.
+Updated: May 2024.

-Heroku is ranked 13th in PaaS Clouds with 27 reviews while OpenShift is ranked 4th in PaaS Clouds with 53 reviews.
-Heroku is rated 8.4, while OpenShift is rated 8.4.
-The top reviewer of Heroku writes "Useful for mobile and web applications, and helps with rapid development cycle ".
-On the other hand, the top reviewer of OpenShift writes "Provides us with the flexibility and efficiency of cloud-native stacks while enabling us to meet regulatory constraints".
-Heroku is most compared with Microsoft Azure, Google Cloud, Google App Engine, Pivotal Cloud Foundry and Amazon Lightsail, whereas OpenShift is most compared with Amazon AWS, Pivotal Cloud Foundry, Microsoft Azure, Google Cloud and SUSE Cloud Application Platform.
-See our Heroku vs. OpenShift report.
+Heroku is ranked 11th in PaaS Clouds with 28 reviews while Red Hat OpenShift is ranked 4th in PaaS Clouds with 54 reviews.
+Heroku is rated 8.4, while Red Hat OpenShift is rated 8.4.
+The top reviewer of Heroku writes "Used for server deployment and provides auto maintenance of databases".
+On the other hand, the top reviewer of Red Hat OpenShift writes "Provides us with the flexibility and efficiency of cloud-native stacks while enabling us to meet regulatory constraints".
+Heroku is most compared with Microsoft Azure, Google Cloud, Google App Engine, Pivotal Cloud Foundry and Amazon Lightsail, whereas Red Hat OpenShift is most compared with Amazon AWS, Pivotal Cloud Foundry, Microsoft Azure, Azure Kubernetes Service (AKS) and Salesforce Platform.
+See our Heroku vs. Red Hat OpenShift report.

 See our list of best PaaS Clouds vendors.